OscarHuangWind/OscarHuangWind.github.io/_pages/about.md

 # 🔥 News
+- *Apr.
+2025*: &nbsp;🌱🌱 I am honored to be recognized as a [featured PhD candidate](https://ieeexplore.ieee.org/document/10938667) in ITS field by IEEE Intelligent Transportation Systems Society (ITSS)!
+- *Mar.
+2025*: &nbsp;🌱🌱 Our paper on deep imitative reinforcement learning-based decision-making for autonomous driving has been accepted by Transportation Research Part C!
 - *Jan.
 2025*: &nbsp;☃️☃️ Our paper on integrated hybrid prediction and planning for autonomous driving has been accepted by TPAMI!
 - *Dec.
 2024*: &nbsp;🎄🎄 Our work on VLM-based closed-loop autonomous driving is now available on arXiv!
 [WiseAD](https://arxiv.org/abs/2412.09951)
 - *Jul.
 2024*: &nbsp;🏖️🏖️ Our ITSC 2025 invited session on [Learning-empowered Intelligent Transportation Systems: Foundation Vehicles and Coordination Technique](https://oscarhuangwind.github.io/Foundation_Vehicle/) received 11 paper submissions, and 10 papers were accepted.
 Congratulations to all the authors!
 Looking forward to seeing you in Edmonton, Canada!
 - *Jun.
 2024*: &nbsp;🏖️🏖️ Our paper on safety human-in-the-loop RL for autonomous driving has been accepted by T-ITS!
 - *Jun.
 2024*: &nbsp;🏆🏆 Our team secured first place in the Waymo Open Dataset Occupancy Flow Challenge and second place in the Sim Agents Challenge!
 Check out our technical reports on the [Waymo challenge website](https://waymo.com/open/challenges/) and [CVPR 2024 Workshop on Autonomous Driving](https://cvpr2024.wad.vision/).
 - *May.
-2024*: &nbsp;🏖️🏖️ Visited [Gran Turismo Sophy team](https://www.gran-turismo.com/us/gran-turismo-sophy/) at Sony AI, Japan, and gave a talk on RL for autonomous racing!
+2024*: &nbsp;🌱🌱 Visited [Gran Turismo Sophy team](https://www.gran-turismo.com/us/gran-turismo-sophy/) at Sony AI, Japan, and gave a talk on RL for autonomous racing!
 - *Apr.
 2024*: &nbsp;🌱🌱 Our paper on robust RL for autonomous driving has been accepted by Transportation Research Part C: Emerging Technologies!
 - *Jan.
 2024*: &nbsp;☃️☃️ Our paper on uncertainty-aware RL with human guidance for autonomous driving has been accepted by ICRA!
 See you in Yokohama, Japan!
 - *Nov.
 2023*: &nbsp;☃️☃️ Our paper on robust RL for decision-making has been accepted by Engineering!